18F/couch-rules-engine/README.md

 ## CouchDB overview

 CouchDB is a document-oriented database that stores documents in JSON format and supports [map/reduce](http://docs.couchdb.org/en/2.2.0/ddocs/ddocs.html#view-functions) for querying documents.
 CouchDB exposes a number of REST endpoints for interacting and managing single instances or clusters.
-In addition, CouchDB supports a special type of document called a [design document](http://docs.couchdb.org/en/2.2.0/ddocs/index.html) (prefixed `_design`) that are used to query, display, aggregate and validate updates to data in a CouchDB database.
+In addition, CouchDB supports a special type of document called a [design document](http://docs.couchdb.org/en/2.2.0/ddocs/index.html) that are used to query, display, aggregate and validate updates to data in a CouchDB database.

 When creating or updating a document in a CouchDB database, validation functions are used to "prevent invalid or unauthorized document update requests from being stored."